Luis Díaz: I made 'right choice' swapping Liverpool for Bayern Munich

 "I feel great, I'm in good shape, and that means I'm ready to help the team."

-Díaz, who is expected to start for Colombia at this summer's World Cup, believes Bayern's strong season is down to good chemistry.
+Díaz, who is expected to start for Colombia at this summer's World Cup, said Bayern's strong season is down to good chemistry.

 "We have a clear plan, we're a very close-knit group, and that shows on the pitch," Díaz said.